Bihar CM says he gives 'no importance' to PK's assessment of his performance | Politics

 - India

-Bihar Chief Minister Nitish Kumar on Friday asserted that he attached “no importance” to his administration's uncharitable assessment of Prashant Kishor, who has taken the political plunge giving up his earlier role of a backroom operator for other players.
+Bihar Chief Minister Nitish Kumar on Friday asserted that he attached "no importance" to his administration's uncharitable assessment by Prashant Kishor, who has taken the political plunge by giving up his earlier role of a backroom operator for other players.

 Kumar was asked by journalists about the remarks of Kishor, popularly known as PK, who on the previous day here launched ''Jan Suraaj'', a campaign aimed at providing a political alternative in the state which might, at a later stage, evolve into a party fighting elections.